malwaredev/BlockchainForensics/README.md

 # BlockchainForensics
 This repo contains a python script that list all the bitcoin addresses and transaction ids.
-Based on given block height range
+Based on given block height range and save the output in blockchain_output.txt file.